DDDDDhn/hden6421-tracker/README.md

 own unique anime character collection Gallery.
 At this time, more and more young people are watching anime, so I believe this tracking application will be useful.

+# Deployment procedures

+To run this web application successfully, please follow these steps:

+1. Download all the files from GitHub, and import these files to VSCode.
+2. Open Terminal, and type in "npm start" to run the code and to start the server.
+3. Open your browser, and visit "http://localhost:8888/".
+4. Now ypu should see the web application with a navigation bar.
+Try to click the "Add Character" button on the top right, and add some anime characters!
+5. When the width of your screen is bigger than 590px, the desktop layout will apply.
+When the the width of your screen is smaller than 590px, the mobile layout will apply.

+# Development Process:

 # Version1